 Ruby "200cm" Sun has a problem: she cannot reach the freezer section of her fridge!
 To assist her with the vertical challenge, she installed a retractable stepladder on the side of the fridge to help her reach the top.

-Additionally, to improve at her chances of making CCO this year, she configured the stepladder to give her a programming challenge she needs to complete every time she wants to use it.
+Additionally, to improve her chances of making CCO this year, she configured the stepladder to give her a programming challenge she needs to complete every time she wants to use it.
 However, yesterday she got a problem she didn't know how to solve.
 Can you help her solve it?

 The problem is as follows: